Daniel shares his experiences attending different colleges in California.

 When I came back for the 2020 school year, I continued my usual work on campus in addition to my academic work.
 This went on as normal until the stay-at-home order was placed in the US due to the Corona virus.
 Staying at home became an issue because of my autism; people who long to communicate with others never want to be at home all day.
 Nonetheless, I found myself finding more people to talk to.
 I continued my academic work as normal until I reached my commemoration in May 2020.

-James Reed is an aspiring writer/artist from Eagle Rock, Los Angeles.
+Daniel is an aspiring writer/artist from Eagle Rock, Los Angeles.
 He graduated from Loyola Marymount University in May.
-James would like to work abroad.
+Daniel would like to work abroad.
 His interests include drawing, reading, writing, and travel.
-James has visited many countries and states and enjoys learning about their histories and cultures.
+Daniel has visited many countries and states and enjoys learning about their histories and cultures.